kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 automations, so be extremely careful here.
 -->

-Basically, no. Just introducing new API fields in `ResourceClaim` and `ResourceSlice` which does NOT change the default behavior when any device attribute type was NOT changed.
+Basically, no. Just introducing new API fields in `ResourceSlice` which does NOT change the default behavior when any device attribute type was NOT changed.

-However, please note that `ResourceClaim`'s `matchAttribute/distinctAttribute` semantics are CHANGED when some device attribute type are changed from scalar to list.
+However, please note that `ResourceClaim`'s `matchAttribute/distinctAttribute` semantics are CHANGED when some device attribute type are changed from scalar to list: `matchAttribute` requires a non-empty intersection and `distinctAttribute` requires pairwise disjointness.
+And, existing CEL device selectors comparing such an attribute with `==` will NOT compile any more.
+They need to be rewritten with `.includes` (see [API Changes](#introduce-includes-function-in-cel)).

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?